PaulDeUlloa/JAVA-SeminarsProject/README.md

   Tools Used: Java | HTML5 | CSS | MySQL | Spring | OOP | Bootstrap
 </h3>

-<p>Users can create and join seminar events hosted in your state and other states</p>
+<p>Once a user creates an account they can create and join seminar events hosted in their state and other states</p>